School Science Lessons.

 in dry air, hold on to water of crystallization in hot dry air but

 anhydrous at 250oC, bluestone, blue vitriol, blue vitriol,

 bluestone, blue copperas, (chalcanthite mineral, CuSO4.5H2O

-has sweet metallic taste and is
+has sweet metallic

-Eater", "Bluestone" algicide, Harmful and
+preservative, "Root Eater", "Bluestone" algicide, Harmful and

 Copper (II) sulfate dissolves easily in water to form an acid solution.

 The crystals contain water of crystallization, which forms as steam

 when the crystals are heated.

 Use eye and skin protection, (safety glasses and gloves), where splashes

-Do NOT breathe in the powder.
+Do NOT breathe in copper (II) sulfate powder.

 If swallowed or skin contact occurs immediately flush the eye or skin

 or wash out the mouth with plenty of water.

-Some school systems do NOT allow primary children access to copper
+Some school systems do NOT allow primary children access to copper (II)

 However, show children the beautiful blue crystals.